MicrosoftDocs/azure-aks-docs/articles/aks/improving-fault-tolerance-with-tcp-keepalive.md

 ## HTTP/2 keepalive

-If you use HTTP/2 based communication protocols, such as gRPC, the TCP keepalive settings do not affect your applications.
+If you use HTTP/2 based communication protocols, such as gRPC, the TCP keepalive settings don't affect your applications.
 HTTP/2 follows the [RFC7540 specifications](https://httpwg.org/specs/rfc7540.html), which mandates that the client sends a PING frame to the server and that the server immediately replies with a PING ACK frame.
 Since HTTP/2 transport is reliable as opposed to TCP, the only keepalive configuration necessary in HTTP/2 transport is timeout.
 If the PING ACK isn't received before the configured timeout period, the connection is disconnected.

 When applications use the HTTP/2 transport, the server is responsible for supporting keepalives and defining its behavior.
 The client's keepalive settings must be compatible with the server's settings.
 For example, if the client sends the PING frame more frequently than the server allows, the server terminates the connection with an HTTP/2 GOAWAY frame response.